CSC-590-Open-Source-Development/General/SECURITY.md

 We believe in acknowledging security researchers who help improve our security.
 With your permission, we will add your name to our security acknowledgments page.

-## Past Security Advisories

-A list of past security advisories and their resolutions can be found in our [Security Advisories](link-to-advisories) page.

 ## Security Best Practices

 For users of this project, we recommend: